tmychow/tmychow.github.io/_posts/2020-02-14-hello-it's-me.md

 And the result of this blog is that I've been followed by some people I admire on twitter, had the chance to talk to and interview a few academics, and most importantly, have met lots of cool people online who are equally interested in economics or policy!
 So here's to a 2021 that is filled with more of these fascinating conversations, and less of what motivated the blog in the first place.
 Happy new year everyone!

+PS: posts since this are below.
+- The 117th Congress: 1885